-Finding affordable sunglasses can be a challenge.
-Finding sunglasses to fit your abnormally large noggin — that’s a whole new level.
+Finding affordable sunglasses that don’t look like you didn’t just blindly grab them at the drug store can be a challenge.
+Finding sunglasses to fit your large head — that’s a whole new level.
+Luckily, we understand the challenge and have some suggestions to help you find the perfect pair of sunglasses.

 - If you’re constantly getting headaches from wearing sunglasses that are too tight for your face.